-Cocktail tools are not necessary for this drink but they do come in handy and are a fun thing to add to your arsenal if you plan on making more mixed drinks.
+Cocktail tools are not necessary for this drink, but they do come in handy and are a fun thing to add to your arsenal if you plan on making more mixed drinks.

 A Muddler for Mixed Drinks

 The term “muddling” refers to the technique used in mixed drinks to gently mash herbs or fruit to release their juices.
 This helps the flavors to bind with the alcohol better than simply using them whole.

 Muddlers are available in a variety of different finishes, including wood, stainless steel, and silicone.
 Choose a design that fits your bar or kitchen design.

 The Cocktail Shaker

 The Cobbler-style shaker is a good choice for people making cocktails at home, but the Boston shaker is typically a bartender’s choice because of its versatility and size.

-The Cobbler Cocktail Shaker is a 3 piece shaker, consisting of the main container, a lid with a built-in strainer, and a cap to cover the strainer holes while shaking.
+The Cobbler Cocktail Shaker is a three-piece shaker consisting of the main container, a lid with a built-in strainer, and a cap to cover the strainer holes while shaking.

-It’s also advantageous for a bar setting because it’s easier to clean, and stack.
+It’s also advantageous for a bar setting because it’s easier to clean and stack.
 Below is a premium brand Boston cocktail shaker set from Amazon. (affiliate link)

 The Strawberry Basil Gin Smash can be more than just a guilty pleasure.
 It delivers nutrients and can be tweaked further to be even healthier.

 For starters, strawberries are an excellent source of vitamins C and K. They also provide a dose of fiber, folic acid, manganese, and potassium.
-They contain significant amounts of phytonutrients and flavonoids.
+Strawberries contain significant amounts of phytonutrients and flavonoids.

 Keto or Low Carb Friendly Sweetener Alternatives

 If you follow a Keto or Low Carbohydrate diet plan, try a natural sugar alternative instead of the simple syrup in the recipe.
-I tried this simple switch and used Stevia.
-The recipe was still amazingly delicious!
-Stevia brands such as Sweetleaf stevia, NuNaturals NuStevia White Stevia Powder, or Truvia are great alternatives to cane sugar, don’t spike your blood sugar, and taste great.